It just ain't everyday you get to

 Captain Odem and the Bone

-Captain Odem showed me a neat little feature, a set of switches attached to the front gear door, that allows the B-1 to scramble in a minimal amount of time.
-When placed on alert, the crew would preset the aircraft's electronics as needed for takeoff.
-The crew would run up to the aircraft and punch the button, which would bring the access ladder down, turn on vital electronic systems and most important, fire up the big turbofan engines.
+Captain Odem started out by showing me the clever set of switches attached to the front gear door that allows the B-1 to scramble so quickly.
+When placed on alert, the crew presets the aircraft's electronics as needed for takeoff.
+The crew runs up to the aircraft and punches the "start buttons" (this is what I'm calling them), which bring's the access ladder down, turns on all the required electronic systems and fires up the big turbofan engines.

 Bombay

-You can get a good feel for the massive size of the B-1 in this photo of the Captain, standing near the main landing gear.
-I believe he told me that the radar altimeter in the cockpit reads out 12 feet while parked on the tarmac. (the distance from the radar to the ground)
+You can get an idea of the massive size of the B-1 in this photo where Captain Odem is standing under the open weapons bay.
+I believe he told me that the radar altimeter in the cockpit reads out 12 feet while parked on the tarmac (the distance from the radar to the ground).

-You can also see the doors open on all three weapons bays from this vantage point.
-The doors, by the way, are only opened for a few seconds during weapons drop, in order to prolong their relatively short life expectancy.
-They apparently take a real beating while open in flight.
+The doors are open on all three bays in this photo.
+These doors are only opened for a few seconds during actual weapons drop in order to prolong their relatively short life expectancy.
+They take a real beating while open in flight.

 Crew ladder

-Here is the ventral crew ladder.
-The only way in and the better of the two ways out (the ejection seats being the lesser of the two ways).
+This is the ventral crew ladder.
+The only way in and out of the B-1 other than the ejection seats!

 Access ladder

-This shot is taken from the top of the boarding ladder.
+This photo is taken from the top of the boarding ladder.
 The Weapons Officers ejection seats are above on each side.
-Straight ahead, past the toilet, up a another step or two is where all the flying goes on.
+Straight ahead past the toilet is the front cockpit area.

 Weapon Stations